 If you have any oversized baggage (wheelchairs, skis, surfboards, prams, bicycles), you need to go a stand marked "oversized baggage".

 Items that are not allowed in oversized baggage are the same as those that are not allowed in checked baggage.

-The Lost & Found section is handled by LS AS, which provides professional services in case of irregularities related with the baggage.
+The Lost & Found section is handled by Aviation Support Poland, which provides professional services in case of irregularities related with the baggage.